 Her broad range of litigation experience includes coordinating massive multi-national and electronic discovery efforts, preparing corporate witnesses for deposition and trial testimony, identifying and working with expert witnesses across many different fields, conducting and defending fact and expert witness depositions, engaging in motions practice, defending mediations, participating in trial teams, and appellate briefing.
 Notably, Ms. Jensen was part of the successful trial team to obtain a defense verdict in a pharmaceutical personal-injury case in federal court in Raleigh, North Carolina following a seven-day trial.
 Earp v.
 Novartis Pharm.
 Corp., No. 5:11-cv-680-D (E.D.N.C.
 May 14, 2014).
 In recognition of her familiarity with evolving corporate electronic document preservation and production obligations, Ms. Jensen has been named an "e-discovery liaison" in federal products liability litigation.
 She has also been instrumental in the successful resolution of many of the Firm’s complex cases prior to trial, including significant summary dispositions.

-Ms. Jensen is named in the 2018 Washington, DC edition of Super Lawyers as a "Rising Star.”
+In 2019, Ms. Jensen is named once again as a "Rising Star" in the Washington, DC edition of Super Lawyers.
 She is a member of the Defense Research Institute.
 In addition to her usual practice, she is also involved with the Firm’s pro bono activities, through her service as a guardian ad litem and coordinator of educational contests and volunteer programs with a local elementary school.
 She assists with the Firm’s recruiting efforts and serves as a super mentor to the Firm’s associates.

 While at William and Mary School of Law, Ms. Jensen was a staff member of the Journal of Women and the Law, a student-edited journal focusing on gender-related issues and how gender bias in the law impacts women's lives and society as a whole.
 Before being elected to the partnership, Ms. Jensen was an Associate and a Summer Associate at the Firm.